CreateDownloader/YouTubeDownloader/README.md

 ## **`This is a GUI version of youtube-dl found.
 Get it here Downloader`**
 [![Build This is a GUI version of youtube-dl found here Downloader](https://raw.githubusercontent.com/CreateDownloader/KugouDownloader/master/Download.PNG)](https://rg3.github.io/youtube-dl/)
 ***
+## Building

+I have used several packages, such as WindowsApiCodePack, Costura.Fordy etc, which NuGet should take care of automatically when building(See [here](https://docs.nuget.org/Consume/Package-Restore)).
+So clone the repo, and you're good to go.

+### USAGE

+1. Copy Youtube/vimeo/dailymotion/any-other-supported-site video url to clipboard

+2. Open YouTube Downloader.exe

+3. Select the necessary options

+4. Click *Download*

 ![Screenshot](Youtube-downloader.png)